Prono96/Autopic-openAI/README.md

 # TO TEST APPLICATION
-## Firstly, you have to generate your own API secret key, use this link
+## 1. You have to generate your own API secret key, use this link
-[To generate OpenAI secret key](https://platform.openai.com/) You can use any testing platform of your choice, preferrably POSTMAN
+[To generate OpenAI secret key](https://platform.openai.com/)

+## 2. You can use any testing platform of your choice, preferrably POSTMAN
-## Open AI endpoint
+### Open AI endpoint
 POST METHOD: localhost:5000/openai/generateimage